Sync Pipeline

 Dugite uses pipelined ChainSync to avoid the round-trip latency bottleneck of serial header requests.
 Instead of waiting for each MsgRollForward before requesting the next header, the node sends up to 300 MsgRequestNext messages concurrently (configurable via DUGITE_PIPELINE_DEPTH).

-This bypasses pallas' serial ChainSync state machine in favor of a custom implementation that manages the pipeline depth directly.
+This bypasses a serial ChainSync state machine in favor of a custom implementation that manages the pipeline depth directly.

 Performance Characteristics